 - Frequent fear of the next attack

-- Intense fear of judgment or embarrassment in social situations
+- Intense fear of being judged or embarrassed in social situations

 - Withdrawal from social life